 - Kiflice: Soft, crescent-shaped rolls typically filled with jam, cheese, or chocolate.

-- Pečeni vol: Roast beef with potatoes and vegetables, served as the main dish for Christmas lunch.
+- Pečeni vol: Roast beef with potatoes and vegetables, served as the main dish at festive lunches.

-- Posni lonac: A traditional vegetable stew made with potatoes, carrots, peppers, and other seasonal vegetables, typically served on Christmas Eve as a meat-free alternative.
+- Posni lonac: A traditional vegetable stew made with potatoes, carrots, peppers, and other seasonal vegetables.

-- Paprenjaci are lightly spiced pepper cookies made with honey, cinnamon, cloves, and black pepper.
-They are often shaped into fun holiday shapes like stars or snowflakes.
+- Paprenjaci are unusual pepper cookies made with honey, cinnamon, cloves and black pepper.
+They are often shaped into holiday shapes like stars or snowflakes.

-- Vanilin kiflice, or half-moon cookies, are soft buttery cookies filled with ground walnuts and vanilla, then dusted with powdered sugar.
+- Vanilin kiflice, or half-moon cookies, are soft buttery cookies filled with ground walnuts and vanilla and dusted with powdered sugar.

-- Poppy seed rolls are sweet rolls filled with a mixture of ground poppy seeds, sugar, and raisins and baked until golden brown.
+- Poppy seed rolls are sweet pastries filled with a mixture of ground poppy seeds.

-- Ćevapi: Grilled minced meat sausages with onions and sour cream are served in a bun.
+- Ćevapi: Grilled minced meat sausages with onions and served in a bun.

-- Langos: Deep-fried dough topped with cheese, garlic, and sour cream.
+- Langos: Deep-fried dough topped with cheese, garlic, and sour cream (from Hungary).

 - Krostule: Fried pastry dough twisted into knots and dusted with powdered sugar.